 These days there is information overload, and even more junk out there pretending to be healthy.
-I am here to do the research for you and make sure the products and companies you work with are top quality and have your best interest in mind.
+I’m here to do the research for you and make sure the products and companies you buy from are top quality and have your best interest in mind.

 The following products are ones that I have personally tried or verified to make sure they are natural, clean and high quality.
 The companies and products listed are environmentally friendly, safe and natural.

 Thrive Market is an amazing source for real food, health products, and home, personal, and baby care items at discounted prices.
 It’s Costco meets Amazon meets Whole Foods.
 You can get free coconut oil when you sign up!